University of the Fraser Valley

-The University of the Fraser Valley (UFV), formerly known as University College of the Fraser Valley and Fraser Valley College, is a Canadian public university with campuses in Abbotsford, Chilliwack, Mission and Hope, British Columbia.
+The University of the Fraser Valley (UFV), formerly known as University College of the Fraser Valley and Fraser Valley College, is a public university with campuses in Abbotsford, Chilliwack, Mission and Hope, British Columbia, Canada.
 Founded in 1974 as Fraser Valley College, it was a response to the need for expanded vocational training in the communities of the Fraser Valley.
-In 1988, it became a university college, with degree-granting status.
+In 1991, it became a university college, with degree-granting status.
 As the University College of the Fraser Valley, it grew rapidly, becoming one of the largest university colleges in Canada.

 In recognition of the growing needs for higher education within the region and in the province, the provincial government granted full university status on 21 April 2008.
-Student enrollment is now over 15,000 students annually.
+Student enrolment is now over 15,000 students annually.

-In the 2010 The Globe and Mail Canadian University Report, UFV earned the most "A Range" grades of any post-secondary institution in British Columbia, receiving A grades in quality of education, student–faculty interaction, and ease of registration.

 History

 Beginnings

 In the 1960s, citizens of the Fraser Valley demanded a post-secondary educational facility within the Fraser Valley.
 In 1966, a proposal was rejected by the provincial government to found a junior college.
 Not to be swayed by this early defeat, supporters who wanted post-secondary representation lobbied to have a vocational school built.
 The proposed site for this vocational school was to be near the geographical centre of the Fraser Valley, on Lickman Road in Chilliwack.
 This proposal passed, and plans for the school were put into motion.
 However, with the election of a new provincial government in 1972, the school's development was put on hold.
 Communities again lobbied for continuation of this project, and so a special task force was appointed by the government to study the feasibility of a college in the Fraser Valley.

 The task force recommended a comprehensive regional college, providing university transfer, career and vocational programs.
 A plebiscite was proposed to ask for taxpayer support on this endeavour, and passed with 89% in favour.
 In reaction to this strong show of support, the provincial government announced the establishment of Fraser Valley College on April 4, 1974.

 Only a few months of planning went into the new college before it opened its doors in September 1974.
 Since no new facilities had yet been built, classes were held in church basements, public schools, commercially rented spaces, and the Coqualeetza Education Centre.
 Offices were set up in store fronts, community centres, and designated sections of public schools and school board offices.
 During its first year, Fraser Valley College enrolled 183 full-time and over 2,300 part-time students.